The-MMORPG-Project/website/.github/CONTRIBUTING.md

 ### Visual Studio

 Visual Studio setup info will eventually go here.
+You will need this IDE when working with the launcher.

 ## Setup Project
 ### Launcher